sandramalaquias/-data-engineering-project1-b/README.md

 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

+These answer will be showed in the terminal - are in ETP.py script